iamKimlong/obsidian-find-tags/README.md

 # find-tags-obsidian
 This is a shell script to find any tags inside a specified directory.

+## Prerequisites

+Make sure to make the script executable `chmod +x /path/to/script.sh`

 ## Usage

 There are 2 available functions: